 How to Encourage Hedgehogs to Leave Their Mark

-Want more evidence of your hedgehog visitors?
-Here are a few tips to make your garden a haven for hedgehogs (and yes, maybe even collect more poop and tracks in the process):
+Want to encourage hedgehogs to visit?
+Here are a few tips to make your garden a haven for hedgehogs:

 -

-Provide Food and Water: Hedgehogs love cat or dog food (no fish flavour, please), or you can invest in proper hedgehog food.
-Leave a shallow dish of fresh water, especially in summer.
+Provide Supplementary Food and Water: Hedgehogs naturally eat insects, carrion, smaller mammals and fallen fruits however these aren't always available.
+Meaty wet and dry cat food is an affordable alternative.
+Avoid fish flavours and go steady on calciworms.
+Or you can invest in proper hedgehog food.
+Always leave a shallow dish of fresh water, especially in summer.

 -